JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 We will now implement the state, action, and observation spaces.
 There is a special ```AbstractSpace``` type in POMDPs.jl which all spaces inherit from.
-We define the state, action, and observation spaces below as well as functions for intializing them and sampling from them.
+We define the state, action, and observation spaces below as well as functions for initializing them and sampling from them.

 ```julia
 # STATE SPACE